NVIDIA Backs Transceiver Optics While GPU Optics Remains Open

 Whether Incumbents Extend Into POET’s Domain

 For POET, the implication is not displacement, but a more competitive environment shaped by incumbents that are now more tightly coupled to NVIDIA’s roadmap.
-The relevance of POET depends on whether optical connectivity moves closer to the GPU and, if so, whether NVIDIA extends its incumbent partnerships into GPU optics or adopts emerging optical architectures.
+The relevance of POET depends on whether optical data movement moves closer to the GPU and, if so, whether NVIDIA extends its incumbent partnerships into GPU optics or adopts emerging optical architectures.

 Disclosure: This article reflects the author’s personal analysis and opinions and is not investment advice.
 The author does not hold shares in POET Technologies Inc. at the time of writing.
 Images used are independent illustrative renderings and are not official POET Technologies Inc. promotional materials.